petrpcr/bearWebApi/readme.md

 bearWebApi typesript library for nodejs !
 ====================

 UNDER CONSTRUCTED!!!
-NOT FOR JUST USE !!
+DON'T JUST USE !!
 ------------------------------------------------

 This is a simple library be inspired .NET WebApi.